A Longstanding Commitment to Lung Cancer Research

 In memory of James, and a celebration of our shared dedication to improving outcomes for lung cancer, the James Brokenshire Lung Cancer Research Fellowship will help develop the next generation of lung cancer researchers who may hold the key to improving long term survival of the world’s biggest cancer killer.

-The fellowship will be kindly funded by Cathy Brokenshire, with support from his family, friends and colleagues.
+Cathy Brokenshire will kindly fund the fellowship, with support from James’ family, friends and colleagues.

 “I am delighted to be part of the charity’s ongoing commitment to lung cancer, and I know James would be too,” says Cathy.